If you get income from JobKeeper Payment

 When your situation changes and you can’t get JobKeeper Payment income

-There are changes to JobKeeper Payment starting 28 September 2020.
-Your payments may stop if your employer is no longer eligible or you stop working for them.
+Your JobKeeper Payment may stop if your employer is no longer eligible or you stop working for them.
 Talk to your employer about how these changes will impact your job and your income.

 Read more about getting JobSeeker Payment when your JobKeeper Payment ends.